zth/rescript-relay-router/packages/rescript-relay-router/README.md

 - `childRoutes: React.element` - if there are rendered child routes, its rendered content will be here.
 - `prepared` - whatever it is that `prepare` returns above.

-### Child routes and `RelayRouterUtils.childRouteHasContent`
+### Child routes + `RelayRouterUtils.childRouteHasContent`

-As you can see, any child route content is passed along as a prop `childRoutes`.
+As you can see, both child route params and content is passed along to your parent route.

+The child route _content_ (that you render to show the actual route contents) is passed along as a prop `childRoutes`.
+The child route _params_ (any path params for child routes) are passed along as `childParams`, if there are any child params.
+This means that `childParams` will only exist if there are actual child params.

 Sometimes it's useful to know whether that child route content is actually rendered or not.
 For example, maybe you want to control whether a slideover or modal shows based on whether there's actual content to show in it.
 For that purpose, there's a helper called `RelayRouterUtils.childRouteHasContent`.
 Here's an example of using it:

 ```rescript
 <SlideOver open_={RelayRouterUtils.childRouteHasContent(childRoutes)} title=None>